XLSForm/pyxform/README.rst

 - Added media back in
 - Added table-lists
 - Automatic none option for select all that apply is off by default.
+- Adding json_form_schema.json to document the json format.
+  (Perhaps it could be used for validate or form generation at some point).